 This bill aims to amend the Code of West Virginia by establishing a State Central Legal Advertising Website, which will be created and maintained by the State Auditor.
 The website will allow individuals and entities required to post legal advertisements to do so free of charge, with the goal of increasing accessibility and efficiency in legal advertising.
 The State Auditor is also tasked with reporting annually on the website's usage and its financial impact, as well as making recommendations for any additional legislation that may be needed.

-Additionally, the bill modifies the publication requirements for Class II and Class III legal advertisements when published on the new website, allowing them to be published once for one week instead of the traditional longer timelines.
-If these advertisements are not published on the website, the existing publication requirements will remain in effect.
-The bill also introduces a form of electronic affidavit to certify that advertisements were placed on the website, which will be accepted as evidence of service by publication in courts.
-Overall, the legislation seeks to modernize the process of legal advertising in West Virginia.
+Additionally, the bill modifies the publication requirements for Class II and Class III legal advertisements when published on the new website, allowing for a single publication for one week instead of the previous multi-week requirements.
+It also introduces a provision for an electronic affidavit to certify that advertisements were placed on the website, which will be accepted as evidence of service by publication in court.
+The bill includes rule-making authority for the State Auditor to implement these changes effectively.